EasoncoderTW/Python_tutorial/Lesson7/Readme.md

 print(x)  # Output: 5
 ```

-### Lifetime of Variables
-The lifetime of a variable is the period during which the variable exists in memory.
-Variables defined inside a function exist only while the function is executing.

-## Examples and Exercises
+## Fun Challenges: Level Up Your Wizardry! 🧙‍♂️

-### Example 1: Basic Function
+### Challenge 1: The Square Spell 🟦
-Define a function that takes a number and prints its square.
+Write a function that takes a number and prints its square.
 ```python
 def print_square(number):
     print(number ** 2)